Find out what some of our graduates are doing today in pursuing their successful careers.

 Training with industry tools and equipment can help ease the transition from school to the workforce and give you confidence when applying for jobs.

-Having a general idea of the salary and job outlook for automotive refinish technicians can help you make a decision about your future.
+Having a general idea of the salary and job outlook for automotive refinish technicians can help you plan for the future.
 The U.S. Bureau of Labor Statistics (BLS) can be a great place to look, although there is no specific information for refinish technicians.
 BLS data does address the expected median salary for automotive body and related repairers, which is a closely related field.

 Body repair shops ranging from dealerships to independent repair centers rely on experienced automotive refinish technicians who know how to restore and paint vehicles.
 This helps contribute to the demand for these technicians.